isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Updates.md

 Points earned from the online quizzes will be credited within 5 working days after the end of each month’s quiz period.
 (E.g. for the quiz in April 2022, points will be credited by 9 May 2022, 2359 hours.)

 Please ensure that you enter your myLibrary username accurately.
 If your myLibrary username is incorrectly entered, we will not be able to credit your points.
 Not sure what your myLibrary username is?
-Click [here](https://account.nlb.gov.sg/) to find out!
+Click [here](https://account.nlb.gov.sg/)&nbsp;to find out!

 Check out the rest of the [terms and conditions](https://childrenandteens.nlb.gov.sg/bookbugsr/termsandconditions/) for our quizzes here.